Fintech startup Omise raises $25M in ICO that bucks ‘money grabbing’ trend

 It is also the first real example of a controlled ICO.

 Omise capped its token sale at $25 million, eschewing the ‘gold rush’ mentality which has seen other companies raise tens of millions of U.S. dollars more as ICOs have gained a reputation for giving backers huge financial gains quickly.
-Over the past month or so alone, browser startup Brave raised $35 million in under a minute, little-known fintech firm TenX raised $80 million, an ICO for ICO-enabler Bancor drew $150 million while highly-controversial project EOS claimed a record after raising over $120 million in the first week of a year-long ICO campaign.
+Over the past month or so alone, browser startup Brave raised $35 million in under a minute, little-known fintech firm TenX raised $80 million, an ICO for ICO-enabler Bancor drew $150 million while highly controversial project EOS claimed a record after raising over $185 million in the first week of a year-long ICO campaign.

 In contrast, the OMG ICO is capped.
 Omise initially targeted less than $20 million, but it later increased its ICO target to $25 million due to high demand.
 The original plan to raise a pre-sale figure of $4 million in OMG coin — a move to lock in traditional investors keen to take part in the token sale — was deemed unfeasible when Omise blew past that figure.